MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/cover_letter_examples.md

 Dear { companyName } team,

-I’m a software developer with experience building rich web apps in JS and Rails, and a background in molecular biology.
+I’m a software developer with experience in Ruby, JS and React.js, and a background in molecular biology.
 I'm looking for new opportunities to develop technological solutions for users. { companyBlurb }

 My previous projects include [project name as link], a photo-hosting website where photo albums and photos can be uploaded and tagged using the Cloudinary API and the Google Places API.
 The website uses jQuery UI to enable photo rearrangement, allowing users the ability to narrate their albums in a specific order.
 To improve the site’s responsiveness, HTML elements are automatically resized using a combination of Bootstrap and jQuery.